When Cancer Isn’t Just a Bad April Fool’s Joke

-Well, there I sat in the doctor’s office, facing an adorable laughing baby and the ugly reality of cancer.
+Well, after a pretty long week of waiting for the pathology report, there I sat in the doctor’s office, facing an adorable laughing baby and the ugly reality of cancer.
 He said malignant.
 Malignant?
 Yes, malignant.
 I had cancer.
 I didn’t know what stage it was, what treatment I would be receiving, or what my future held, but I had this incredible feeling of peace.
 I scheduled an appointment with my oncologist (I had my own oncologist?
 Crazy town!) and went to the cafe to get coffee and treats with my mom and little Lucy.

 “Is it weird that I feel relieved?”
 I asked Mom as I munched on a a chocolate filled, artery clogging, who-gives-a-crap pastry.

 “Is it weird that I feel relieved?” she replied, absolutely surprising me.